fcaravana/android-app/README.md

 * index.html it's where all starts

-### Configure where to get /events from google calendar:
+### Configure where to get the events from google calendar:

 * Edit: /assets/js/app.js